-The fascinating Ripley’s Believe it or Not! is an incredible museum, with 6 floors of interactive exhibits and more than 700 artifacts this museums celebrates the weird, the wonderful and the bizarre in all its forms, right in the middle of central London’s Piccadilly Circus.
-One of our favourite places to visit with kids in London!
+The fascinating Ripley’s Believe it or Not! is an incredible museum, with 6 floors of interactive exhibits and more than 700 artefacts this museums celebrate the weird, the wonderful and the bizarre in all their forms, right in the middle of central London’s Piccadilly Circus.
+One of our favourite places to visit with kids is London!

-We all know that children love farms,but who thought that visiting a farm was possible in London?
-Well, as it turns out, London actually has several urban farms dotted around especially for children.
-Their aim is for children to have a great time, but also to teach them importance of animals and agriculture.
+We all know that children love farms, but who thought visiting a farm was possible in London?
+Well, as it turns out, London has several urban farms dotted around, especially for children.
+Their aim is for children to have a great time, but also to teach the importance of animals and agriculture.
 With fun workshops and activities for little ones, it’s definitely an option to have in mind if you’d like some farm animal time.

 YOU MAY ALSO LIKE